- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and three (07 Aug, 09 Aug) and quiet to unsettled levels on day two (08 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (07 Aug) and quiet to unsettled levels on days two and three (08 Aug, 09 Aug).

 III.
 Event probabilities 07 Aug-09 Aug

 90 Day Mean 06 Aug 079

 Observed Afr/Ap 05 Aug 003/002

 Estimated Afr/Ap 06 Aug 007/008

 Predicted Afr/Ap 07 Aug-09 Aug 010/010-007/008-008/008